primer/react/.changeset/hip-buses-peel.md

 '@primer/react': minor
 ---

-Adds a ChoiceGroup component to replace the ChoiceFieldset component
+Adds CheckboxGroup and RadioGroup components to replace the ChoiceFieldset component